havardgulldahl/jottalib/README.md

 This is a community project, not an official Jottacloud product.
 It is developed [according to the company founder's instructions](http://forum.jotta.no/jotta/topics/api_http), with write support reverse engineered [with the company's blessing](http://forum.jotta.no/jotta/topics/jotta_api_for_remote_storage_fetch#reply_14928642).

 All code is GPLv3 licensed, and the [documentation is online](https://pythonhosted.org/jottalib/).
+The upstream repository is at https://github.com/havardgulldahl/jottalib.

 There are also some general tools and a FUSE implementation in here, mostly to test the library, but it is fully working and ready for use as a file system.